 Climb to the top of this 1000 year old Norman Castle for stunning panoramic views across Sussex.

-The adjoining Barbican House is home to the fascinating Museum of Sussex Archaeology and a mini cinema which tells the story of Lewes and the castle from prehistoric to medieval times.
+The adjoining Barbican House is home to the fascinating Museum of Sussex Archaeology and a mini-cinema which tells the story of Lewes from prehistoric to medieval times.

 The gift shop and the bookshop, selling new and second-hand books with a special focus on the history and archaeology of Lewes, Sussex and the South Downs, are both open daily until 5.30 pm.

 - Adult £7.00

 - Family £18.80 (1 adult and 4 children, or 2 adults and 2 children).

 - Adult £10.50

 - Family £28.00 (1 adult plus 4 children, or 2 adults and 2 children).

 Our sites are open to all, but anyone under the age of 16 needs to be accompanied by an adult, unless agreed in advance with our staff.